Thuamul Rampur

 Thuamul Rampur is a town in Thuamul Rampur Block, Kalahandi District of Odisha State.
-The town is 72 km from the district capital Bhawanipatna and 500 km from the state capital Bhubaneswar.
+The town is 72 km from the district headquarters Bhawanipatna, and 500 km from the state capital Bhubaneswar.
 It is also referred as the Kashmir of Kalahandi as it receives moderate amount of snow fall in the winter season.
 Rich in flora and fauna this area is the key site for origination of rivers like Nagavali and Indravati where Indravati Dam has been built.

 It is connected to district headquarter by both Govt. and private buses as well as with neighboring districts of Rayagada and Koraput.

 Tourism

 Thuamul Rampur is mainly known for scenic and picnic spots around it.